 Frequently Asked Questions

-Yes, diced fresh vegetables such as carrots, peas, and green beans can be used.
-Just make sure they are partially cooked before adding them to the casserole.
+How can I use fresh vegetables?
+Yes, dice fresh vegetables like carrots, peas, and green beans and partially cook them first before you add them to the casserole.

-What if I don’t have cream of chicken soup?
+What if I cannot get any cream of chicken soup?

-Yes, cooked turkey, ham, or even ground beef can be substituted for the chicken.
+Yes, you can use cooked chicken, turkey, or even ground beef in place of chicken.

-Ensure the baking powder is fresh and do not overmix the batter.
+Ensure the baking powder is fresh, and don’t overmix the batter.
 Mixing just until combined will help keep the dumplings light and fluffy.

-Yes, you can assemble the casserole up to 24 hours in advance.
+Absolutely, you can accumulate the casserole one day ahead.
 Cover and refrigerate until ready to bake.

 How do I reheat the casserole?